DeepSceneSeg/CMoDE/README.md

 ```

 ## Additional Notes:
-   * We provide CMoDE fusion implementation for AdapNet++ as the expert network.
-You can swap Adapnet++ with any network of your choosing by modifying models/CMoDE.py script.
+   * We provide CMoDE fusion implementation for AdapNet++ and AdapNet as the expert network.
+You can use any expert network of your choosing by modifying models/CMoDE.py script.
    * We provide only single scale evaluation script.
 Multi-Scales+Flip evaluation will further imporve the model's performance.
    * We provide only single gpu training script.
 Training on multiple gpus using synchronized batch normalization with larger batch size will furthur improve the model's performance.